bcgov/digital-trust-toolkit/docs/governance/justice/court-services-branch/governance.md

 ## 1.1 Introduction

-This document articulates the governance framework for British Columbia (B.C.)
+This document articulates the Governance Framework (GF) for British Columbia (B.C.)
 Court Services Branch (CSB) as a participant in the open global community that exchanges verifiable credentials:
  - [(Layer Four Application of the Trust Over IP Foundation (ToIP) Model)](https://www.trustoverip.org/wp-content/toip-model/)

 ***Acknowledgements***